Hollywoodbets

 Hollywoodbets is a South African sports betting company offering a wide range of betting options, including horse racing, football/soccer, cricket, rugby, tennis, motorsport and more.
 Hollywoodbets offers over 2400 Lucky Numbers draws a week to bet on (fixed odds betting on lotto draws).
 Other products offered include Habanero, YGG, PariPlay, Pragmatic Games, Aviator, JetX, Scratch Cards, Betgames Africa, Ezugi, Evolution, Live Instant Win, Jika Sports, and Golden Race.

 Hollywoodbets was ranked number 8 on the list of the Top 50 Gaming Sites Worldwide published by iGaming Business Magazine in March 2019.

 Etymology

-Hollywoodbets’ name was inspired by the racetrack Hollywood Park Racetrack in Los Angeles, USA.
+Hollywoodbets’ name was inspired by the racetrack Hollywood Park Racetrack in Los Angeles, United States.

 History

 Hollywoodbets originally started in 1986 as a small South African based publishing company named Winning Form that handled the publishing and distribution of racecards for South African Horse Racing.
 Winning Form still publishes racecards for all South African racing.

 Hollywoodbets entered the bookmaking industry with the opening of its first betting branch in Argyle Road, Durban in 2000.
 This was later followed by the opening of the current flagship branch, Hollywood Park in Springfield Park, Durban.